New Chapters Breakfast

 Teach Your Children Well: Towards an Honest Israel Education Curriculum

-Limor Yaakov Safrai, Gershon Rozenberg, moderated by Arnold Franklin
+Limor Yaakov Safrai, Gershon Rozenberg, and Hamutal Keinan, moderated by Arnold Franklin

 Schools play a crucial role in shaping the ideas and values of future generations.
 In this session, which will bring together educators and students, we will explore how Israel and its history are presented in the curriculum of Jewish schools in both the US and Israel.
 We will consider what an honest and nuanced understanding of Israel might look like, and how schools can balance historical complexity with community values.